Skip to main content

 • Geopolitics

-Source(s) of data (unless otherwise noted): PGIM Fixed Income as of March 2023.
-Chart sources are also PGIM Fixed Income
+Source(s) of data (unless otherwise noted): PGIM Fixed Income as of June 2025.

 For Professional Investors only.
 Past performance is not a guarantee or a reliable indicator of future results and an investment could lose value.
 All investments involve risk, including the possible loss of capital.